Andre-lab/evodock/README.md

 * MAFFT (https://mafft.cbrc.jp/alignment/software/) (can be installed with Anaconda/brew/apt)
 * mpi4py (https://mpi4py.readthedocs.io/en/stable/install.html) (can be install with Anaconda/pip)

-Furthermore the following packages are also needed by automatically installed by pip install (see Installation Guide)
+Furthermore the following packages are also needed but are automatically installed by pip install (see Installation Guide)

 ```
 cubicsym @ git+https://github.com/Andre-lab/cubicsym",